-First add all hosts whose registration information is to be migrated to the new instance to the monitoring.
-Make sure the hosts in the new instance are monitored under the same name.
+First add all hosts whose registration information is to be migrated to the new site to the monitoring.
+Make sure the hosts in the new site are monitored under the same name.
 Then copy the

-~/var/check_mk/agent_deploymentfolder from the old to the new monitoring instance.
+~/var/check_mk/agent_deploymentfolder from the old to the new monitoring site.

-Export the signature key(s) that are accepted by the agents installed on the hosts to the new monitoring instance.
-The signature keys can be exported and imported using Monitoring Agents > Signature keys.
+Export the signature key(s) that are accepted by the agents installed on the hosts.
+The signature keys can be exported and imported using Setup > Agents > Windows, Linux, Solaris, AIX > Agents > Signature keys.

-Configure the agent updater rule on the new monitoring instance according to the instructions, and sign the baked agents with the imported signature key(s).
+Configure the agent updater rule on the new monitoring site according to the instructions, and sign the baked agents with the imported signature key(s).

-Lastly, in the agent updater rule on the old instance, configure the fields for the update server and the name of the Checkmk instance conforming to your new monitoring instance, and bake the agents again.
+Lastly, in the agent updater rule on the old site, configure the fields for the update server and the name of the Checkmk site conforming to your new monitoring site, and bake the agents again.
 Note: Please check at this point that you have specified everything correctly before you re-bake the agents.

-Note: This is not an official feature of the Agent Updater.
+Attention: This is not an official feature of the agent updater.
 These instructions are therefore intended primarily for more experienced users.
 The official way to install a Checkmk Agent on a host is to download and run the agent package appropriate for the system.
-It is however also possible to allow the Checkmk Agent to be installed initially by the Agent Updater, since this also works as a stand-alone program.
+It is however also possible to allow the Checkmk Agent to be installed initially by the agent updater, since this also works as a stand-alone program.

 Proceed as follows: